Skip to main content

 CSS transitions in Atum and Cassiopeia

 An effect of smooth transitions has now been added in the front-end template Cassiopeia and the back-end template Atum.
-Thanks to these CSS transitions, changes on the page, such as loading new content or switching between elements, flow more smoothly and the user experience looks sleeker and more modern.
+Thanks to these CSS transitions, on-page changes, such as loading new content or switching between elements, run more smoothly and the user experience looks sleeker and more modern.
 If you want to add this to your own template as well, you can add this code to your template's (custom) CSS file.

 @media screen and (prefers-reduced-motion: no-preference) {